Skip to main content

 # Add to user scope (available everywhere)

-claude mcp add --scope user anysite "https://api.anysite.io/mcp/direct?api_key=YOUR_KEY"
+claude mcp add --transport http --scope user anysite "https://mcp.anysite.io/mcp?api_key=YOUR_KEY"

 Use case: You’re a researcher who frequently extracts LinkedIn data across multiple projects.
 Benefits: